Chapter 16 in the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 Buddha teaches that desire and suffering are two sides of the same coin.
 When the COVID cure finally comes, our entire population will be vaccinated all at once.
 Imagine, 320 million souls collectively flipping a COVID coin.
 On one side is an outcome where we’re allowed to return to our pre-COVID lives and on the flipside are the children of thalidomide.
 It’s an interesting choice we must make, one that ultimately comes down to a matter of truth, trust, and utility.

-Epilogue: Let’s jump ahead to our post-COVID vaccine era and listen to the U.S. Senate testimony of three Depart of Defense (DOD) whistle-blowers who claim the DOD falsified illness data to hide the negative ramifications that resulted from forcing all military personnel to get the COVID vaccine.[13]
-Their testimony asserts that DOD officials falsified pre-COVID health data to make vaccine side effects seem less dramatic.[14]
-Table 16.1 details what the whistleblowers assert are the true side effect statistics of the mandatory COVID vaccine on our young health military demographic relative to pre-COVID statistics.
+Epilogue: Let’s jump past our post-COVID vaccine era and listen to the U.S. Senate testimony of three Depart of Defense (DOD) whistle-blowers who claim the DOD falsified illness data to hide the negative ramifications that resulted from forcing all military personnel to get the COVID vaccine.[13]
+Their testimony asserts that DOD falsified pre-COVID health data to make vaccine side effects seem less dramatic.[14]
+Table 16.1 details what the whistleblowers assert are the true statistics of the mandatory COVID vaccine on our young health military demographic relative to pre-COVID statistics.

 Table 16.1 Department of Defense Data on COVID Vaccine Side Effects as a Measure of Increases in Illness, Sickness, and Disease.

-The three medical whistleblowers came forward to disclose deliberate efforts by the DOD to inflate previous years incidents of sickness and illness to make the 2021 post-vaccination data appear normal.
-From 2016 to 2020, the DOD average number of diseases and injuries reported per year was 2,045,556.
-In 2021, however, the year of vaccination, the rate increases to 21,512,583, which represents an increase of 1,053%, which the DOD allegedly covered up by inflating previous year’s data.
-If this turns out to be true, the children-of-Thalidomide will be eclipsed by the soldiers-of-COVID as our trust in government data is further diminished.
-One cause of concern leading me to believe there could be something to this is the manner in which the Senate testimony is dispositioned; instead of loudly debunking the assertions of the whistle blowers with hard evidence they are wrong, the entire incident is quickly and quietly disposed of and the three whistle blowers vanish from the spotlight, something I find odd and concerning.
+If these allegations are true, the children-of-Thalidomide will be eclipsed by the soldiers-of-COVID as our trust in government data is further diminished.
+One cause of concern leading me to believe there could be something to this is the manner in which the Senate testimony is dispositioned; instead of loudly debunking the assertions of the whistleblowers with hard evidence they’re wrong, the entire incident is quickly and quietly disposed of, and the whistleblowers vanish from the spotlight, something I find odd and concerning.
 Why aren’t prominent scientists and medical professionals lining up to debunk these claims?
 Why is the military not publicly defending themselves from these allegations?
-Why is the media so surprisingly quiet and why has all discussion on vaccine side effects been silenced?
+Why is the media so surprisingly quiet and why has all discussion on vaccine side effects been canceled?

 [1] Trump unveils ‘warp-speed’ effort to create coronavirus vaccine by year’s end | Donald Trump | The Guardian